- Washington & Lee University (B.A., 1977)

 Mr. Cople served previously on active duty as a U.S. Army officer in the Office of the Secretary of Defense, serving as special counsel on technology exports and national security and as principal legal advisor to the U.S. Army Corps of Engineers.
 He also served as Chief Trial Counsel for the U.S. Army Engineer Center at Fort Belvoir, and as a federal prosecutor in the Eastern District of Virginia.
 He was an Editor of the St. John's Law Review.

-Mr. Cople is recognized in the 2018 edition of Super Lawyers for Washington, DC.
+Mr. Cople is named in the 2023 edition of Best Lawyers for Litigation-Construction, and in the 2022 Washington, DC edition of Super Lawyers for Government Contracts.